rakarakaka/Portofolio_DanNaraka/README.md

    http://localhost:8000
    ```

-**Note**: The 3D models require a web server (HTTP/HTTPS) and cannot be viewed by opening the HTML file directly due to browser security restrictions.
-When hosted on GitHub Pages, the models will work automatically!
+**Note**: The 3D models require a local web server (HTTP) and cannot be viewed by opening the HTML file directly due to browser security restrictions.

 ## Project Structure